How Can You Spot a Great cult classic movies?

 Before the internet, cult films spread through physical channels.
 VHS tapes were copied and shared.
 Cable channels like USA Network, HBO, and later IFC ran unusual programming in overnight slots when no one was paying attention to ratings.

 Repertory cinemas in major cities programmed double features and themed nights around directors or genres.
 This is where Repo Man (1984), John Waters’ Pink Flamingos (1972), and similar films found consistent audiences.
-People would travel across a city for a midnight screening of a film their friends had described in excited terms.
+People would travel across a city for a midnight screening of a film their friends had raved about.

 That physical experience of discovering a film through someone else’s enthusiasm was central to how cult status formed.
 The recommendation carried weight precisely because it came from a person, not an algorithm.